Protesters say localised lockdowns in Madrid discriminate against poor | Health

 Authorities in Madrid, which accounts for a third of all infections in Spain, announced the restrictions in areas where the contagion levels exceed 1,000 per 100,000 inhabitants.
 In those areas access to parks and public areas will be restricted, gatherings will be limited to six people, and commercial establishments will have to close by 10 p.m.

 Police will set up 60 checkpoints to enforce the measures, but will not impose fines on the first day, regional authorities said on Sunday.
+Fines can vary between 600 euros and 600,000 euros, they said.
 Regional justice chief Enrique Lopez condemned the demonstrations.

 "We are clear that these are the areas with the highest level of infection.
 To call protests right now when what we want is to avoid this seems absolutely irresponsible," he told Cadena Ser radio.
 However, Madrid regional health chief Enrique Ruiz Escudero said if these measures did not reduce coronavirus cases, a city-wide lockdown could follow.